alibagheri-98/Moshaver-Hamrah/README.md

 7. **Security and Privacy**: The app complies with privacy regulations and that all data, especially personal information, is securely handled and protected.

-## Getting Started
+## Note:
-The source code is provided.
+The source code is provided is "Codes" folder.
-Also, the demo of the app is provided in "video.m4v"
+The demo of the app is provided in "video.mp4"